ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onCaptionsChanged*

-The *onCaptionsChanged* event occurs whenever the Captions setting is updated.
-This event is triggered when captions are enabled or disabled, allowing users to be notified of changes to the accessibility settings related to on-screen text display.
-It is particularly useful for media players or applications that need to dynamically adjust their behavior based on the current captions state during playback.
+This event is triggered whenever the captions setting is changed.
+Captions are a visual representation of spoken dialogue and other audio elements, designed to enhance accessibility for users who are deaf or hard of hearing, or for those who prefer text-based audio descriptions.
+The event notifies users when captions are enabled or disabled, ensuring they are aware of changes to their viewing experience.

 ### Related Functions
-[setCaptions](#setCaptions) : This function directly triggers the *onCaptionsChanged* event when the captions setting is modified, either enabling or disabling captions.
+[getCaptions](#getCaptions) : This function retrieves the current state of the captions setting, which directly influences the triggering of the `onCaptionsChanged` event.

-[getCaptions](#getCaptions) : This function retrieves the current state of the captions setting, which can be used to confirm the change reflected by the *onCaptionsChanged* event.
+[setCaptions](#setCaptions) : This function allows users to enable or disable captions.
+Any change made through this function will trigger the `onCaptionsChanged` event.

 ### Parameters